tarantool/tarantool/doc/sphinx/book/replication/index.rst

     box.cfg{ replication_source = *uri#2* }

-This request can be performed at any time.
+This request can be performed at any time -- :ref:`replication_source <box-cfg-replication-source> is a dynamic parameter.

 In this configuration, both servers are "masters" and both servers are "replicas".
 Henceforth every change that happens on either server will